greg-raven/Uncommon-Sense/_posts/2021-09-03-the-mentality-of-crowds.md

 ---
-title: 'The mentality of crowds'
+title: "The mentality of crowds"
 layout: post
 categories:
 - collectivization